Senate

 Agriculture has been the primary economic driver in our state since 1889.
 The Chamber supports legislation that enhances agribusiness in South Dakota, including the expansion of agricultural products, services, and technologies.

-The Chamber supports efforts by the legislature to permit the origin of sports gaming to occur within physical establishments located throughout the state.
+The Chamber supports efforts by the legislature to permit sports gaming to occur within physical establishments located throughout the state.
 We support the concept that these establishments should be licensed to perform such activities.

 While the Chamber opposes the legalization of cannabis for recreational use, should expansion occur, we encourage our elected officials to work prudently to implement the enacting law.
 Employer liability is a chief concern as there is no legal standard for determining when an employee is under the influence and when the employee is cognitively impaired.
 Additional employer concerns include workplace and patron safety, employer business insurance loss of coverage, and that cannabis remains an illegal substance at the federal level.

 The Greater Sioux Falls Chamber of Commerce places a high priority on safeguarding and conserving both the quality and quantity of our area’s natural amenities.
-Government, in partnership with business, should share responsibility for conserving, enhancing and protecting our water quality, air quality and land.
-Landowners and sportspeople should work together to ease conflicts in land access and game management issues, to preserve the economic and quality of life benefits from outdoor recreation.
-Given the substantial public and private investments to develop the river greenway, and the potential to develop a first-class amenity in our community, strategies seeking to improve the water quality in the Big Sioux and its tributaries should be identified and implemented.
+Government, in partnership with businesses and residents, should share responsibility for conserving, enhancing and protecting our natural resources.
+Given the substantial public and private investments to develop the river greenway, and the potential to develop a first-class amenity in our community, strategies seeking to improve the water quality in the Big Sioux and its tributaries should continue to be identified and implemented.